Fun at work: Super Bowl, NCAA can boost staffers' morale

 Although interest in the Super Bowl is widespread — nearly 100 million people watched it on TV last year — lengthy conversations about the game, halftime show and commercials can rankle owners.
 The same goes for March Madness, the Olympics and the World Cup.

-"I've had clients who have complained about the amount of downtime that these events have caused.
-They ask, 'should we limit it?'" says Mark Kluger, an employment law attorney in Tinton Falls, New Jersey.
+“I’ve had clients who have complained about the amount of downtime that these events have caused.
+They ask, ‘should we limit it?’ ” said Mark Kluger, an employment law attorney in Tinton Falls, N.J.

 “The past few years, it’s been more difficult to find employees,” Kluger says.
 “Employers do have to be more sensitive to keeping employees happy.”